How can seniors maintain healthy blood sugar levels?

 Q1.
 What is A1C?

 Ans.
-The A1C, also known as glycosylated haemoglobin, glycated haemoglobin or HbA1c test, is a common blood test used to diagnose type 2 and type 1 diabetes.
-It reflects the average blood sugar level for the past two to three months.
-Specifically, it measures the percentage of haemoglobin proteins in the blood are coated with sugar (glycated).
+A1C, also known as glycosylated hemoglobin, glycated hemoglobin, or HbA1c test, commonly diagnoses type 2 and type 1 diabetes.
+This blood test reflects the average blood sugar level over the past two to three months.
+Specifically, it measures the percentage of hemoglobin proteins coated with sugar (glycated) in the blood.

 Q2.
 Is 5.8 A1C good?